Get outside & enjoy winter fun in Washington!

 Pass & permit information

-Please note: You also will need a one-day or annual Discover Pass when visiting the Department of Natural Resources' Winter Trail System.
-For more information or to purchase an annual Discover Pass, please visit our Discover Pass page.
+Please note: You need a one day or annual Discover Pass when visiting these WA DNR winter trailheads: All Ahtanum State Forest locations (Whites Ridge, Ahtanum Meadows, Red Saddle) and Rattlesnake Trailhead.
+For more information or to purchase an annual Discover Pass, please visit our Discover Pass site.

 Winter Recreation mascots